-Unable to Deliver Emails to Hotmail?
-Read These 6 Tips
+Unable to Deliver Emails to Hotmail, Live, MSN and Outlook?

 Similarly to AOL, Microsoft domains such as Hotmail, Live, MSN and Outlook also use several criteria to decide whether to deliver an email or block it.
-If your list contains a certain % of Hotmail email addresses, you’ll want to be aware of some particularities of how Hotmail treats emails.
-If you’ve already been unsuccessful with delivering an email newsletter to your Hotmail subscribers, you can optimize your email delivery system to meet Hotmail requirements and deliver your emails into the Inbox instead of the Hotmail Junk email folder.
+If your list contains a certain % of Hotmail/Live/MSN/Outlook email addresses, you’ll want to be aware of some particularities of how Hotmail treats emails.
+If you’ve already been unsuccessful with delivering an email newsletter to your Hotmail/Live/MSN/Outlook subscribers, you can optimize your email delivery system to meet their requirements and deliver your emails into the Inbox instead of the Junk email folder.

 So, here are several interesting facts about Outlook.com that you may want to be aware of before you send your newsletter.
 As it turns out, with any one of Microsoft’s email addresses – @live.com, @hotmail.com, @outlook.com and others – you’re still really using Outlook.com whether or not you ever visit it on the web:

 Example of a SNDS report

-A Hotmail account expires if it is not used during six months.
+A Outlook account expires if it is not used during six months.
 After the six month period an email sent to a dead account bounces with the “550 Requested action not taken: mailbox unavailable” error.
 After one year of disuse they start using that mailbox as a spam trap.
-This is another good reason for legitimate marketers to ensure they follow best email marketing practices.
+This is another good reason for legitimate marketers to ensure they follow best email marketing practices: